bfgray3/finanzas/README.md

 ## Overview

-This repository contains a tool to track my personal finances from month to month.
+This repository contains a script to track my personal finances from month to month.

 ## Usage